 When you log in to your account, HackerOne will place a cookie for the purpose of creating the session and knowing when you're logged in.
 The cookie contains an encrypted user identifier.

 Most browsers include an option to clear existing cookies or reject new ones.
+If you prefer not to use any cookies, you can also opt out in some browsers by turning on "Do Not Track" or visit https://www.aboutads.info/choices to opt out directly.
 However, if you reject new cookies, portions of HackerOne will not function as intended.
+We currently do not support Do Not Track browser settings.

 2. How We Use or Disclose Your Information

-We will only share your personal data with your consent, and after letting you know what information will be shared and with whom, unless it is otherwise permitted in this policy.
-We do not sell any information collected about our users to any third party.
+We will only share Your Information (including Vulnerability Information) with your consent, and after letting you know what information will be shared and with whom, unless it is otherwise permitted in this policy.
+We do not sell Your Information to any third party.

-We may disclose your information without providing you with prior notice if we believe it's necessary to prevent imminent and serious bodily harm to a person.
+In addition, we may disclose Your Information without providing you with prior notice if we believe it's necessary to prevent imminent and serious bodily harm to a person.

 3. Account Disabling

 You may choose to disable your HackerOne account at any time.
 This means your user profile will no longer be visible on our site.
-However, public Bug Reports and associated information that you've submitted will still be available on HackerOne.
+However, public reports and associated information that you've submitted will still be available on HackerOne.
 For this reason, users can't entirely delete their accounts.

 4. Data Security